All 30 Dow Jones Stocks Ranked: The Pros Weigh In

 - Dividend yield: 0.6%

-Although the pandemic greatly curtailed spending in a number of Visa's (V, $232.31) categories – most notably travel and entertainment – those headwinds should now be in the past.
+In the shorter term, although the pandemic greatly curtailed spending in a number of the company's categories – most notably travel and entertainment – those headwinds are gradually dying down.

 - Dividend yield: N/A